min2ha/ukwa-site/content/target/68705/index.en.md

   "subject": "Brexit"
 }

-# Bank of England: Agents' summary of business conditions - 2018 Q2

 This publication includes a summary of economic reports compiled by the Bank of England’s Agents between late March and late May 2018.
 I comments on the impact of Brexit.